worldbank/metadata-editor-docs/docs/tech_installation_desktop.md

 To access, please register using your email address and activate your account to use the system.

-⚠️ The sandbox is for **training purposes only** — please do not upload sensitive or production data.
+⚠️ The sandbox is for **training purposes only** — please do not upload sensitive or personal data.

 :::